electricimp/Usb/docs/DriverDevelopmentGuide.md

 ```
 Please refer to the HID Device Driver [Guide](./HIDDriverGuide.md) for the usb HID driver implementation.

 **Note:** there are no limitation on the driver constructor
 arguments as it's being called by the driver's own method `match`.

-#### 3. Release Driver Resources
+#### 3. (Optional) Release Driver Resources

 When device resources required for the driver functionality were gone,
 USB framework calls drivers [release](#release) function to give it
 a change to shutdown gracefully and release any resources were allocated during its lifetime.

 Please note that all the framework resources should be considered as
 closed by this moment and `MUST NOT` be used from [release](#release) function.

 The `release` function is optional, so implement it only if need to release any resources.

-Simple example shows a simple `release` function implementation:
+The following example shows a simple `release` function implementation.

+**Example:**

 ```squirrel
 class MyCustomDriver extends USB.Driver {